tomkuijsten/https-aspcore2-win10IoT/README.md

-# Host HTTPS on a Win10IoT device
+# Host an https webservice using ASP.NET Core 2.0 on a Win10IoT device

 ## Goal
 This repo will explain how to get an ASP.NET Core app up and running on a Windows 10 IoT device.